Strand Theatre

 By 1922 Mr. Webster still operated theatres in Dunsmuir, Dixon, Vacaville, and Woodland but in November of 1923 the Daily Democrat reported that Mr. Webster had sold his Granada Theatre and Strand Theatre in Woodland to the National Theater Syndicate of California.
 Apparently at around that time he gave up all of his theatre interests.
 It was reported in December that he and his wife were going to South America for a year where he would represent the Metro Pictures exchange.

 A later operator of the Strand Theatre and contributor to Exhibitors Herald was Clay H. Powers, who sent in his movie reviews until around 1924.
-Although the new California Theatre in Dunsmuir opened in 1926, the National Register of Historic Places notes that the Strand Theatre, located on the second floor, was still located there at least through 1928.
+Although the new California Theatre in Dunsmuir opened in 1926, the National Register of Historic Places notes that the Strand Theatre, located on the second floor, was still located there in 1928, but closed in 1929.

 The Wagoner building has been drastically remodeled over the years but still exists.
 The publication “Images of America Dunsmuir” has a photo of the building, circa 1924, with the ‘Strand Theatre’ sign barely visible.